Using Liquibase with BigQuery

 </dependency>

-3. Specify the database URL in the liquibase.properties file (defaults file), along with other properties you want to set a default value for.
-Liquibase does not parse the URL.
-You can either specify the full database connection string or specify the URL using your database's standard JDBC format:
+2. Specify the JDBC URL in the liquibase.properties file (defaults file), along with other Liquibase property default values.
+Liquibase does not parse the JDBC URL.
+You can either specify the full database connection string or specify the URL using your database's standard JDBC format.

-Requires the options OAuthServiceAcctEmail and OAuthPvtKeyPath in your url property.
-For example:
+Requires the options OAuthServiceAcctEmail and OAuthPvtKeyPath in your Liquibase url property.

 ProjectId=myProject;